veteranmina/seat-whtools/README.md

 ## Useful tools aimed at helping manage WH Corporation activities.
 Curently this is a W.I.P. based on SeAT found [here](https://github.com/eveseat/seat).

+Original plugin - I pulled the stock code from here for just the stock section and to custom code it.

 ***Important**: seat-whtools is a work in progress and may have some bugs please do report any findings to seat-slack and report it as an issue and please be patient as I am new to the developer scene*